 We are all in our own universe, but at the same time, we are all connected.
 We may have all grown up differently due to personal circumstances, but chances are that if you grew up in Latin America or your family has a Latin background, you experienced some of these Latin traditions during the Holidays.

-Mi Gente the Holidays are here, and there’s nothing more to do than to embrace the season and recognize the beauty of our Latin Heritage and how strong are our traditions- if you doubt this check the tradition of “Día de los Muertos”.
+Mi Gente, the holidays are here, and there’s nothing more to do than to embrace the season and recognize the beauty of our Latin heritage – if you have any doubt, check the tradition of “Día de los Muertos”.

-Entonces, here’s a list of the traditions you have encountered and are most probably going to keep encountering in years to come if you are Latino:
+Entonces, here’s a list of the traditions you have encountered and you will probably keep encountering if you are Latino:

 La Cena de Nochebuena

 A very special night celebrated with family and close friends on the evening of December 24th.
 Food plays an important role during this celebration and each country has its own special dishes. ¿Pernil?

 Fireworks of every kind to enlighten the nighttime, especially small ones for kid’s pleasure. ¿Te acuerdas?

 Los Villancicos o Aguinaldos de Navidad